stefnotch/stefnotch.github.io/web/COOP and COEP Service Worker/Readme.md

-This can be quite a challenge for any number of reasons.
+This can be quite a challenge for a number of reasons.
 It is not always a walk in the park for a frontend developer to control the headers that the backend sends.
-A quite common one is using a CDN which simply doesn't support setting custom HTTP headers.
-My personal one was that I was deploying my site on GitHub pages.
+Static frontend applications are becoming more widespread.
+It is quite common that one uses a CDN which simply doesn't support setting custom HTTP headers.
+I personally needed a solution, as I was deploying [a web-based computer algebra system](https://stefnotch.github.io/quantum-sheet/) on GitHub pages.

 Finally, do note that those headers impose some additional restrictions.
 The main one is that the `Cross-Origin-Embedder-Policy` header makes it harder to load cross-origin resources.